 - Clarity of explanation

-- Your ability to react to feedback and hints
+- The ability to react to hints and feedback

 🎯 Advice

-If the interviewer raises a risk ("What if the database fails?"), strong candidates do not freeze.
-They acknowledge the issue and propose mitigations (for example, replicas, failover, or backup storage).
+If the interviewer raises a risk, strong candidates do not freeze.
+They acknowledge the issue, estimate the impact, and suggest ways to reduce it.
 Keep the conversation interactive: ask clarifying questions, explain trade-offs, and make priorities explicit.

-At a certain career level, coding is table stakes.
-The stronger differentiator is your ability to make architecture decisions and reason about the system end-to-end.
+At a certain career level, coding stops being the main differentiator.
+Many candidates already clear that baseline.
+What separates stronger engineers is the ability to make architecture decisions and reason about the system as a whole.

-This round helps companies verify that a candidate is not limited to toy problems and can operate in large, evolving production systems.
+This round helps companies verify that the candidate can move beyond toy problems and work in large, evolving production systems with competing constraints.

 Balancing depth and breadth